machinetech/chip8/README.md

 ## Requirements

 ### RUST
 The emulator compiles against the master branch of Rust.
-See the section in the official Rust Book for [installing](http://doc.rust-lang.org/nightly/book/installing-rust.html) the Rust binaries, including the Rust package manager Cargo.
+See the Rust documentation for installation of the Rust binaries, including the Rust package manager Cargo.

 ### SDL2
 The emulator uses the cross platform media library [SDL2](https://www.libsdl.org/) for access to audio, keyboard and graphics hardware.
 Windows and Mac OSX binaries are available for [download](https://www.libsdl.org/download-2.0.php) from the SDL website.